UVM COM Students Present Public Health Projects

 Northeastern Vermont Area Health Education Center (Contact Kim O'Connor, firstname.lastname@example.org)

-Northeastern Vermont AHEC is seeking four graduate health professions students to serve as mentors and supervisors for 20 high school students during MedQuest Health Careers Exploration Week.
-This is a unique opportunity to explore rural and primary care in the Northeast Kingdom.
-MedQuest is an 8-day commitment, including a 2-day orientation to the regional health care system.
-The program duration is 6 days and five nights.
-Compensation is $1200, with room and board included.
+Northeastern Vermont AHEC is seeking four graduate health professions students to serve as mentors and supervisors for twenty high school students during MedQuest Health Careers Exploration Week.
+This is a unique opportunity to explore rural and primary care in the Northeast Kingdom and central Vermont.
+MedQuest is a seven-day commitment, including a one-day orientation on Saturday, June 25th.
+The program duration is six days and five nights.
+Compensation is $1,000, with room and board included.

 Southern Vermont Area Health Education Center (Contact Beth Brothers, email@example.com)

-Southern Vermont MedQuest is a 6-day commitment beginning the Sunday of each program week, plus a training session in Burlington in May.
+Southern Vermont MedQuest is a six-day commitment beginning the Sunday of each program, plus a training session in Burlington in May.
 This date/time is set by mutual agreement.
 Must have a valid driver's license and will be expected to transport students in a rental vehicle.
 Compensation is $1,000, with room and board included.

 Champlain Valley Area Health Education Center (Contact Judy Wechsler, firstname.lastname@example.org)